collective/collective.cover/docs/end-user.rst

 Saving a layout as a model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can save one of your covers as a template for creating other covers on your website:
+You can save the layout of one of your cover objects as a template for creating other covers on your website:

 #.
 Select the Layout tab.